 Before we start, let's make it clear - MMA betting is nothing like gambling.
 You don't just throw your money on a slot machine or card game.
 It helps to know about the fighters.
 Being a fan of MMA goes a long way to helping you make the right bet.
 Now let's talk about betting.

 Before actually placing a bet on an MMA fight, it is important to know how the betting structure works.
 MMA betting does not work along the lines of more established sports like NFL or NBA where one would place a bet on the Dallas Cowboys winning by 17 points (Dallas Cowboys +17).
 The betting for MMA works on a money line.

-For example, if one were to place bets on a fight between Jon Jones' and Glover Teixeira – two of the sport’s best fighters – the odds could hypothetically look something like this:
+For example, if one were to place bets on a fight between fighters A and B, the odds might look something like this:

-This may seem complex, but is in fact relatively simple.
+This may seem complex, but is in fact pretty simple.
 The one with the negative before the number is the odds on favorite to win the fight.
-For every $3.50 placed on Jon Jones to win, the payout would be $1.
-The same principle would then be applied to betting on Glover Texeira.
-With every $1 placed on this fighter winning the match, $2.85 would be paid out.
+For every $3.50 placed on Fighter A to win, the payout would be $1.
+The same principle would then be applied to betting on Fighter B. With every $1 placed on this fighter winning the match, $2.85 would be paid out.